freelawproject/free.law/README.md

 ## Writing a post or a page

+Shortcut for FLP staff: Just tell Claude you want to make a blog post.
+A skill is configured for our organization that will guide you through the process.

-Pages are stored in the `posts` directory as `.mdx` files. `.mdx` files are basically markdown, but with support for react components as well as HTML.
+Otherwise, pages are stored in the `posts` directory as `.mdx` files. `.mdx` files are basically markdown, but with support for react components as well as HTML.
 This lets you do neat things like embed sidebars or warnings or other things into your posts.
 We have a number of components available to you, which are listed in `lib/mdx.js`.
 Others are pretty easy to make, but most folks can ignore this stuff anyway and just write markdown posts.

 There are three options for editing or creating new pages, listed below.
 For each of these, after you make your edits, you'll wind up with a pull request in Github.
 Whenever you create a pull request, Netlify will create a deploy of the site showing your change.
 Watch Github for it to chime in on your pull request.
 It's pretty slick.